yanintorres/mcp-atlassian/README.md

 <summary>OAuth 2.0 Configuration (Cloud Only)</summary>
 <a name="oauth-20-configuration-example-cloud-only"></a>

-This example shows how to configure `mcp-atlassian` in your IDE (like Cursor or Claude Desktop) when using OAuth 2.0 for Atlassian Cloud.
-Ensure you have completed the [OAuth setup wizard](#c-oauth-20-authentication-cloud-only) first.
+These examples show how to configure `mcp-atlassian` in your IDE (like Cursor or Claude Desktop) when using OAuth 2.0 for Atlassian Cloud.

+**Example for Standard OAuth 2.0 Flow (using Setup Wizard):**

+This configuration is for when you use the server's built-in OAuth client and have completed the [OAuth setup wizard](#c-oauth-20-authentication-cloud---advanced).

 ```json
 {